fhiso/legacy-format/serialisation.md

 Dataset
 :   *Metadata* and a *document*.

-Delimiter
-:   A sequence of one or more space or tabulation characters.

-        Delim ::= [#20#9]+

-    During serialisation, a single space (U+0020) SHOULD be used each place a *delimiter* is expected.

 Document
 :   An unordered set of *structures*.

-Line
-:   1.
-A *level*, a non-negative *integer*
-    2. An optional *xref_id*
-    3. A *tag*, a *string* matching production `Tag`
-    4. An optional *payload*, which is a *string* containing any number of *characters*, but which *must not* contain a *line-break*.

-Line break
-:   A sequence of one or more newline and/or carriage return characters.

-        LB ::= [#A#D]+

-    During serialisation, each *line break* MUST be one of

-    - a single newline (U+000A)
-    - a single carriage return (U+000D)
-    - a single carriage return followed by a single newline (U+000D U+000A)

-    The same string SHOULD be used each place a *line break* is expected.

 Metadata
 :   A collections of *structures* intended to describe information about the dataset as a whole.

     The relative order of *structures* with the same *structure type identifier* SHALL be preserved within this collection;
     the relative order of *structures* with distinct *structure type identifiers* is not defined by this specification.

-Octet
-:   One of 256 values, often represented as the numbers 0 through 255.
-    Also called a "byte."

-Octet Stream
-:   A sequence of octets.

 Record
 :   A *structure*, *tagged structure*, or *xref structure* whose *superstructure* is the *document*.